McFoggy/jgitver-katacoda-scenarios/maven-simple-docker/step1.md

-Open a docker container with all the required tooling
+Open a docker container with all the required tooling: maven, git.
-- maven
-- git

 `docker run -it --rm mcfoggy/jgitver-maven /bin/bash`{{execute}}